Skip Navigation

 Your finances

 We also have a range of interview wear available, so you don’t need to splash out for the perfect interview outfit.
-We’ll make an appointment for you to view the collection and select your outfit.
-The clothes are then yours to keep.
-Simply email [email protected] or visit the Student Opportunity Fund webpage for full details and to apply.
+Book an appointment to find out more or browse the clothing collection: [email protected]

 Part-time work